vtqveant/tweets-geolocation/REPORT.md

 Language and country prediction were used to achieve effects of regularization for a CNN backbone, which is hard to train using only an MvMF loss.
 We do not provide an evaluation of their performance in this challenge.
-However, their results might be useful for other downstream tasks, as well as used separately from the geolocation task using the same model presented here.
+However, their results might be useful for other downstream tasks, or can be used separately from the geolocation task using the same model presented here.

-The city prediction task is performed by calculating weights of a mixture of von Mises-Fisher distributions (MvMF) with mean directions set to coordinates of cities in South America, which are not modified during training.
+The city prediction task is performed by calculating weights of a mixture of von Mises-Fisher distributions (MvMF) with mean directions set to the coordinates of cities in South America, which are not modified during training.

 The final prediction of a geolocation of a tweet is done by computing a center of mass of top-3 highest ranked cities (using computed MvMF weights as masses) in the city prediction task.
 Although approximate, this result